 Connected TV premium advertising space requires participants to pay a higher CPM or a specific price floor.
-These prices can be up to 3 and 5 times more than standard video placement.
-Connected TV can reach $65+, while video turns out CPMs of $10-15.
-CTV isn’t the least expensive targeting tactic-per-unit but produces much higher outcomes in terms of video completion rates.
-Higher VCR means more top quality views with better impressions.
+These prices can be 3 to 5 times higher than standard video placement.
+Connected TV can reach $65+, while video turns out CPM’s of $10 to $15.
+CTV isn’t the least expensive targeting tactic-per-unit, but it produces much higher outcomes in terms of video completion rates.
+Higher VCR means more top-quality views with better impressions.

 According to Vincent Letang, Magna EVP of Market Intelligence, the OTT industry is exceeding expectations.
-He states, “the penetration and consumption of OTT home devices in the US are growing faster than we thought.”
-Magna has since revised its OTT advertising spending forecast upwards, speculating a 31% growth that will reach $5 billion by 2020.
-What’s even more interesting is that only half of the US population uses an OTT service across all ages.
+He states, “The penetration and consumption of OTT home devices in the U.S. are growing faster than we thought.”
+Magna has since revised its OTT advertising spending forecast upward, speculating a 31% growth that will reach $5 billion by 2020.
+What’s even more interesting is that only half of the U.S. population uses an OTT service across all ages.
 These numbers are expected to grow significantly in the next few years.

 The market is good and growing in OTT and connected devices.
-Not quite sure?
+Not quite convinced?
 Check out these statistics: